m-cluitmans/EP-simulator/README.md

 *Warning: This project is FULLY developed by AI, and its code is not human-verified.
 Use at your own risk.*

+You can see an example of the platform [here](https://epsimulator.grantorai.com/).

 ## Project Overview

 This browser-based interactive application serves as an educational tool for understanding cardiac electrophysiology.
 It provides visual, interactive simulations of action potential generation and propagation, effects of ion channel properties, tissue-level activation patterns, and arrhythmia mechanisms.